JWSTGiantPlanets/pipelines/README.md

 ## Setup
+Requirements:
+- Python 3.10 or above
+- ~10GB of disk space (for the CRDS cache files downloaded when running the JWST data reduction)

 To run the pipelines yourself, first create a local clone of this repository with:
 ```
 git clone https://github.com/JWSTGiantPlanets/pipelines.git
 ```

-Then the required Python modules can then be installed with:
+Then install the required Python modules with:

 ```
 cd pipelines
 pip install -r requirements.txt
 ```

-Note that these pipelines require Python 3.10 or above.

-## MIRI pipeline
+## MIRI MRS pipeline

 TODO

+TODO mention getting flat fields

 ## NIRSPEC pipeline
-_The NIRSPEC pipeline is currently in development and will be released soon._
+_The NIRSPEC pipeline is in development and will be released soon..._

+## Reference
+> Fletcher et al. (2023). _Saturn's Atmosphere in Northern Summer Revealed by JWST/MIRI_.
+Manuscript in preparation.